bagustris/gedit-latex-external-tools/README.md

 Test
 ====

-Only tested in Linux Mint 14, Mate Desktop, and Gedit 3.6.1.
+Only tested in Ubuntu 14.94, Mate Desktop, and Gedit 3.18.3